 What is Manufacturing Cost?

-A manufacturing cost includes all of the expenses related to creating a good or service, including the resources used in the process.
-Labour, materials, and overhead all contribute to production expenses.
+A manufacturing cost signifies all of the expenses related to creating a good or service, including the resources used in the process, the supply chain, and manufacturing processes across production facilities.
+In this case, labour, materials, and overhead all contribute to production expenses.

 In further depth, the categories are as follows: